HONOR OUR PAST, INSPIRE FUTURE GENERATIONS

-Just three Lunar Roving Vehicles (LRV's) went to the moon; only six men have driven them.
+Just three Lunar Roving Vehicles (LRV's) went to the moon; only six people have driven them.
 Never has so much imagination and research gone into the production of a wheeled vehicle, making possible the greatest manned explorations of the Moon, and they came from Kent, Washington!

-Commonly known as the Lunar Rover or Moon Buggy, it’s history’s first and only manned surface transportation system designed to operate on the Moon.
+Commonly known as the Lunar Rover or Moon Buggy, it’s history’s first and only crewed surface transportation system designed to operate on the Moon.
 At its Kent-based Space Center, the Boeing Company designed, tested and built the four-wheeled vehicle for NASA that was last used during Apollo missions 15, 16 and 17 between 1971-72.

 Three Kent-built Lunar Rovers remain on the Moon.

 To donate by check, please make your check payable to: